Harishn28/react-native-signview/README.md

 * strokeWidth: width of signature (stroke width)

 ## Callbacks
 * onChangeInSign: Triggered whenever there is a change in signature.
-Base64 string of signature will be passes as parameter.
+Base64 string of signature will be passed as parameter.

 ## Methods
 * clearSignature: When called it'll clear the signature. onChangeInSign gets triggered with null as parameter.